-Betty Jo Schope, DDS, is a general and cosmetic dentist at Schope Dental in Colorado Springs, CO.
+Consistently recognized by her peers as a “top” general dentist and cosmetic dentist in Colorado Springs , Dr. Schope of Schope Dental provides excellence in dentistry with a woman’s touch.
 She has been practicing dentistry for more than 20 years.
 After graduating from the University of Iowa College of Dentistry in 1992, she completed a General Practice Residency in the United States Air Force.
 At the time some 300 plus candidates were hoping to be accepted in this program.
 She was one of 48 graduating dental students to be accepted.
 This residency is not a required study to begin a practice in dentistry, but an advanced dental learning experience from which Dr. Schope feels her patients strongly benefit.

 When you begin a path to dental health with Dr. Schope you will appreciate her passion for delivering dentistry in a way that makes you feel confident and comfortable.
 She is gentle, knowledgeable and thorough.
 Wanting you to have the best experience possible, she will partner with you to meet all your dental needs in a caring environment.
 You may be surprised that you actually enjoy going to your dentist.

-Dr. Schope will partner with you in all aspects of your smile to provide health, comfort, function, and esthetics.
+Dr. Schope partners with you in all aspects of your smile to provide health, comfort, function, and esthetics.
 If your hope is to not only have a healthy mouth but an ‘enhanced’ smile, she will join you in exploring your opportunities to do so.

 She and her team strive to make every aspect of your experience top shelf.
 From helping you understand your conditions that need to be treated to finding the best time and way to give you that care, our team provides you options to attain and afford the healthy smile you deserve.